zbblanton/tlc5940_servo_controller/README.md

 # TLC5940 Servo Controller for PIC Microcontrollers

-Version 1.1 is ready for download.
-It should work on any of the PIC18 series microcontrollers.
-This only supports a clock speed of 8MHz at the time, more on this in the tutorial below.
+This should work on any of the PIC18 series microcontrollers.
+However this code was developed and tested on the PIC18F4520 with the XC8 v1.32 compiler.
+It only supports a clock speed of 8MHz at the time, more on this in the tutorial below.

-To download the source, go to downloads and click "tlc5940_servo_controller_v1.1.zip".

-This code is developed and tested on the PIC18F4520 with the XC8 v1.32 compiler.

 ![](http://i.imgur.com/F2dGZP9.png)